code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/privacy.md

 # Privacy Policy

-Date of Last Revision: June 9, 2017
+Date of Last Revision: September 7, 2017

 ## About Code.org